NoamZeise/Vulkan-Environment/README.md

 set(Include "Path/to/include")
 ```

 * If you are using the msvc compiler, you can use the included windows build scripts under "resources/buildscripts/windows/" to build the debug or release versions of the project and automatically launch it.
+You must include the assimp .dll with the project.

 ### linux with apt
 vulkan tools